albangossard/GridIntersect/README.md

 # GridIntersect
-A library to compute the intersection of segments with an orthogonal mesh grid
+A library to compute the intersection of segments with an orthogonal mesh grid.

 ## Example
 This library is easy to use.
 To compute mesh grid intersection with a segment, just declare a new grid :